ThomasPiergiovanni/oc_p8/README.md

 The here below installation steps describes how to make the install on a dev and local environment.

-NB: It's a programm written in the context of a Django app eductation module delivered by OpenClassRooms
+NB: It's a programm written in the context of a Django app eductation module delivered by OpenClassRooms.

 ## 2. Prerequisite.